uwegeercken/kafka-ruleengine/README.md

 person at the age of 40, the first rule will pass and the other one will fail.
 But the rulegroup in which both rules are collected, will pass (because the rules are connected using an "or" condition).

-You may also define subgroups in rulegroups which allow grouping of rules and then the subgroups are connected using an "and" or "or" condition.
+You may also define subgroups within rulegroups, which allow grouping of rules and then the subgroups are connected using an "and" or "or" condition.
 This way you have the required flexibility to compose complex logic.

 The KafkaRuleEngine service logs the number of messages consumed from Kafka - if defined in the properties file.
 A field